Josh Shapiro: Platform

-Shapiro supports cutting Pennsylvania's nearly 10% corporate tax rate to 4% by 2025.
+Shapiro supports cutting Pennsylvania's nearly 10 percent corporate tax rate to 4 percent by 2025.
 He has proposed hiring 2,000 additional police officers across Pennsylvania, saying, the "more police officers we hire, the more opportunities we have for them to get out of their patrol cars, walk the beat, learn the names of the kids in the communities".
 Shapiro favors pardoning those convicted for possession of small amount of marijuana.

 On efforts to mitigate COVID-19, Shapiro has broken with some in the Democratic Party and opposes mask and vaccine mandates.
 He prefers educating the public about vaccines' efficacy.
 Shapiro is also skeptical about Pennsylvania joining the Regional Greenhouse Gas Initiative, a market-based program to reduce some greenhouse gas emissions.
 He has proposed expanding Pennsylvania's clean energy portfolio for utility companies, greater electric car infrastructure and investing in clean energy research and development.
 Shapiro supports a Lifeline Scholarship bill, which creates education savings accounts for children in failing public schools that can be spent on approved expenses including tutoring, instructional materials and private school tuition.

 Shapiro has proposed a plan that will allow for a $250 gas tax refund per personal passenger vehicle up to four vehicles per household.
 He proposed funding the proposal with funds from the American Rescue Plan.
 On the issue of vocational training, Shapiro has proposed increasing career and technical training in high schools, tripling state funding for apprenticeships and union skills programs, and creating a Pennsylvania office of workforce development.
 He also supports eliminating four-year degree requirements for state government jobs.
 Shapiro is a supporter of unions and has vowed to veto any "right to work" legislation.

 Endorsements and support

-Before his announcement, term-limited Governor Tom Wolf endorsed Shapiro.
-He also received endorsements from former Governor Ed Rendell, State Senator Anthony H. Williams, former Pennsylvania Democratic Party chair Marcel Groen, and the Planned Parenthood Action Fund.
-Additionally, he was endorsed by the SEIU Pennsylvania State Council, four SEIU local unions consisting of over 80,000 SEIU members in the state.
-In January 2022 the Pennsylvania Democratic Committee unanimously endorsed him.
-The committee also endorsed his preferred running mate, State Representative Austin Davis.
+Before his announcement, term-limited governor Tom Wolf endorsed Shapiro.
+He received endorsements from former governor Ed Rendell, state senator Anthony H. Williams, former Pennsylvania Democratic Party chair Marcel Groen, and the Planned Parenthood Action Fund.
+He was endorsed by the SEIU Pennsylvania State Council, four SEIU local unions consisting of over 80,000 SEIU members in the state.

+On January 29, 2022, the Pennsylvania Democratic Party endorsed him by voice vote.
+The committee also endorsed his preferred running mate, state representative Austin Davis.
 Other union support included the Philadelphia Carpenters Union and Sheet Metal workers, the Western Pennsylvania Laborers' PAC, and the Electricians Union Local No. 5 in Pittsburgh.

-Eight former Republican officials, including former Pennsylvania Supreme Court Justice Sandra Schultz Newman and former Congressman Charlie Dent, as well as the sitting Republican chairman of the Lawrence County Board of Commissioners, Morgan Boyd, endorsed Shapiro, with several calling Mastriano "extreme" and "divisive".
-Seven more former Republican officials, including former U.S. Secretary of Homeland Security Michael Chertoff, endorsed Shapiro in August 2022 for the same reason.
+Eight former Republican officials, including former Pennsylvania Supreme Court justice Sandra Schultz Newman and former congressman Charlie Dent, as well as the sitting Republican chairman of the Lawrence County Board of Commissioners, Morgan Boyd, endorsed Shapiro, with several calling Mastriano "extreme" and "divisive".
+Seven more former Republican officials, including former U.S. secretary of homeland security Michael Chertoff, endorsed Shapiro in August 2022 for the same reason.

 Results

-On November 8, 2022, Shapiro defeated Mastriano with 56.2% of the vote to Mastriano's 42.0%.
-Shapiro carried 17 counties.